adeo/mozaic-design-system/src/pages/Foundations/Icons/index.md

 Close icons are very well know by users to close panels or delete options.

 #### 5. Illustration and informative
-Icons are used to illustrate what is going to detailed.
+Icons are used to illustrate what is going to detail.